Leavingseason/xDeepFM/README.md

 # xDeepFM

-A preview version of our submitted paper : eXtreme Deep Factorization Machine (xDeepFM) https://arxiv.org/abs/1803.05170 .
+Source code for our KDD 2018 paper : eXtreme Deep Factorization Machine (xDeepFM) https://arxiv.org/abs/1803.05170 .

 As stated previously, we are developing an opensource deep learning based factorization toolkit and all mentioned models will be released in a suitable way and time.
 Currently we only release the source code of xDeepFM model for reference.
 Some early works can be found here: https://github.com/Leavingseason/OpenLearning4DeepRecsys.